hyperledger/fabric-rfcs/text/0000-channel-participation-api-without-system-channel.md

 `Replicator.PullChannel(channel string)`.

 Deleting a channel is achieved by first adding to the ledger folder a file called `.remove`, again, to mark it for removal across restarts.
-Then, the runtime components of th channel are terminated (using `.../multichannel`), and finally, if respective flag is set, the folder is deleted.
+Then, the runtime components of the channel are terminated (using `.../multichannel`), and finally, if respective flag is set, the folder is deleted.

-Listing the channel or channel is achieved by querying the channel map in   `.../channelparticipation`
+Listing the channel or channel is achieved by querying the channel map in the `.../channelparticipation` package implementation.

 The interface of executing channel participation commands is expected to stay stable even if the  authentication and authorization mechanisms change, or even if this API is separated on to a different service endpoint.